 Serving Temperature: 18 °C

-Peak Drinking/Maturation Potential: Optimum peak drinking by mid-2016, aging potential 5–7 years.
+Peak Drinking/Maturation Potential: Optimum peak drinking by 2022, aging potential 5–7 years.

 Food Pairing: Lamb, turkey, wild fowl, sharp hard cheese and truffle pasta.